pocketsvg/PocketSVG/README.md

     UIBezierPath *myPath = myBezier.bezier;

     //3: To display it on screen, create a CAShapeLayer and set
-    //the CGPath property of the above UIBezierPath as its
+    //the CGPath property of the above UIBezierPath as its path:
-    //path.
     CAShapeLayer *myShapeLayer = [CAShapeLayer layer];
     myShapeLayer.path = myPath.CGPath;